seanbaxter/DirectXShaderCompiler/tools/clang/docs/HowToSetupToolingForLLVM.rst

 Setup Clang Tooling Using CMake and Make
 ========================================

-If you intend to use make to build LLVM, you should have CMake 2.8.6 or later installed (can be found `here <http://cmake.org>`_).
+If you intend to use make to build LLVM37, you should have CMake 2.8.6 or later installed (can be found `here <http://cmake.org>`_).

-First, you need to generate Makefiles for LLVM with CMake.
+First, you need to generate Makefiles for LLVM37 with CMake.
 You need to make a build directory and run CMake from it:

 .. code-block:: console

   $ mkdir your/build/directory
   $ cd your/build/directory
-  $ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON path/to/llvm/sources
+  $ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON path/to/llvm37/sources

 If you want to use clang instead of GCC, you can add ``-DCMAKE_C_COMPILER=/path/to/clang -DCMAKE_CXX_COMPILER=/path/to/clang++``.